Why It Won’t Become a Depression

 2020 Recession Facts

-That’s twice as bad as the 26% drop during the Great Depression.
+That’s worse than the 26% drop during the Great Depression.
 The economy contracted from $1.1 trillion in 1929 to $817 billion in 1933.
-The current decline happened in just two months instead of the four years it took during the Depression.
+The current decline happened in just three months instead of the four years it took during the Depression.

 The Conference Board expects a U-shaped recovery.
-It estimated in the spring that, by June, the economy will have recovered to 87% of what it produced in December 2019.
-Despite the improvement, the board expects the economy to contract by 7.2% for 2020 on the whole.
+It expects the economy to contract by 7.2% for 2020 on the whole.

-The Congressional Budget Office (CBO) predicts the economy will decline by 38%.
-The number of unemployed will rise to 26 million.
-The third quarter will improve, but not enough to make up for earlier losses.
+The Congressional Budget Office (CBO) predicts the economy will improve by the third quarter, but not enough to make up for earlier losses.
 Effects will linger until the fourth quarter of 2021, with slightly lower economic output and higher unemployment.

 The United Nations predicts in a worst-case scenario that the pandemic could slow the world’s growth rates to 0.5% in 2020, narrowly avoiding a global recession.
 That would cost the global economy $2 trillion.
 In 2018, world economic output was almost $86 trillion.